Timeline to College

 - Complete your junior brag sheet.

-- Draft the college essay in junior English.
+- Draft a college essay

 - Finish strong.